alexs2112/TerminalHero/README.md

 - Player can add characters to their party through dialogue
 - Basic quests and quest completion through combat or dialogue
 - Add not-if condition so that certain dialogue is not displayed when a log is True
+- Show the sprite of the NPC you are talking to

 **Equipment**
 - Your equipped weapon should determine some of the abilities each character has